subham1679/tesseract-ocr/README.md

-A simple python projec which basic OCR
+A simple python project which performs basic OCR